It is bizarre how the politicians in

 As Rita explains, earlier the women of the village were hesitant to discuss their personal problems and local issues.
 But the community radio has given them a platform to share their views confidentially and seek guidance on the same.

 But why Angada block?
 Sudhir Pal, the local coordinator of the community radio initiative, explains, "Despite the formation of the new state, none of the villages have witnessed much positive change.
 But Angada is such a block, where none of the development work has yet reached.
 Here people do not have even the basic facilities of roads, electricity, education and basic health care.
 The community radio initiative is a platform for these voices of the marginalised, which will help the community to fulfill their needs and aspirations."
-Moreover, the block is placed strategically, for the nearest town to the region is the capital city of Ranchi, which is also the political seat of the state.
+Moreover, the block is placed strategically, for the nearest town to the region is the capital city of

 Statistics show that this block is one of the poorest and the most backward regions of Jharkhand.
 Here, of a total population of 1 lakh people, 45% are scheduled castes, and 15% are scheduled tribes.
 Sustaining themselves on forest and farming, the residents, with difficulty, grow crops of wheat and Marua, for there is just one source of irrigation, which is the hand pump.
 Although many hand pumps have been built in the region, only one or two actually have a water connection.
 Under such circumstances, rainwater becomes the more viable option for the farmers.
 There is one PDS shop that opens rarely and that too only for few hours.
 For the past 20 years, one can see electricity poles, but till today the villagers are yet to witness the electricity connection.